farnaz-kakhsaz/My-React-Notes/README.md

 ---

+## What is NPM and Yarn?

+**NPM** and **Yarn** are both package managers. **Package Managers is essentially a way to automate the process of installing, upgrading, configuring or removing software.**

+We know that **Yarn** was created by Facebook as an alternative to **NPM**.
+They created **Yarn** to solve the problems they were having while using **NPM** particularly the problems with consistency, security and speed. **Yarn** has the same feature set while operating faster, more securely and most importantly more reliable.

+**NPM Version 5.0**: With their newest release if npm 5 many of the shortcomings of NPM were addressed.

+- NPM 5 introduced the `package-lock.json` file for better versioning control.

+- NPM 5 is now much faster, but Yarn still edges them out in terms of speed.

+- Now supports offline installation for previously downloaded packages.

+---

-## What is a **Script** is React?
+## What is a **Script** and **`react-scripts`** in `create-react-app`?

-In programming, a script is basically a list of instructions that dictates to another program what to do.
+In programming, **a script is basically a list of instructions that dictates to another program what to do.**

 React is no exception; it has scripts to do things.
 `create-react-app` ships with four main scripts.